-With record-high rainfall this year, the falls in Tennessee are absolutely gushing!
+With record-high rainfall in recent years, the falls in Tennessee are absolutely gushing, almost always.
 Want the ultimate waterfall loop?
 Start at Cummins Falls, loop down to Burgess and Fall Creek Falls, then end over near us in Beersheba Springs where you can tackle Greeter Falls, the Blue Hole and Foster Falls.
 For a milder waterfall experience, Coffee County is full of them, from Old Stone Fort State Park to Machine Falls and Rutledge.

 Related post: A Day Trip to Burgess Falls

 Shop along Franklin’s stunning Main Street

 Franklin may be known internationally for its Civil War history, but it is also an insanely popular destination among both locals and tourists for its well-preserved downtown and abundance of well-curated, independently-owned shops flanking its main drag, plus a growing number of restaurants (GRAYS on Main, 55 South and OBJ are my downtown favorites).
 Once you’ve spent some cash, posed in front of the Art Deco-style Franklin Theatre and had happy hour at Frothy Monkey, head over to the Factory at Franklin or out to Leiper’s Fork at sunset.